Corax34/ucp_recorder/README.md

 **WORK IN PROGRESS**

 ## Getting Started
 Used as a module for UCP3.
-Skirmish lobbies provides UI for record-mode and playback-mode.
+Skirmish lobbies provide UI for record-mode and playback-mode.
 At this time, only works in **SHC - Singleplayer-Only**

 #### Step 1